API Reference¶

 |

-Fit a Bézier random variable to the empirical CDF data using a nonlinear optimization solver.
+Fits a Bézier random variable to empirical CDF data.

 Parameters: